Zhu Pu

-Zhu Pu (朱朴) was an official of the Chinese dynasty Tang Dynasty, serving briefly from 896 to 897 as a chancellor during the reign of Emperor Zhaozong.
+Zhu Pu (朱朴) was an official of the Chinese Tang dynasty, who briefly served as chancellor from 896 to 897during the reign of Emperor Zhaozong.
 Emperor Zhaozong made him chancellor after he made assurances that he would be able to make the imperial administration, then suppressed by the power of the warlords, revived and powerful again, but after he was unable to deliver on the promise, he was removed and exiled at the instigation of the warlord Han Jian; he died in exile.

 Background and early career

 Little is known about Zhu Pu's background, as his family was not included in the table of the chancellors' family trees in the New Book of Tang.
 It is also not known when he was born, but it is known that he was from Xiangyang and that he had, at some point, passed the imperial examinations, but not in the prestigious Jinshi (進士) class, but in the "Three Histories" class — i.e., for the Records of the Grand Historian, the Book of Han, and the Book of Later Han.
 After passing the imperial examinations, Zhu was initially made the magistrate of Jingmen County (荊門, in modern Jingmen, Hubei), then the archival officer at Jingzhao Municipality (京兆, i.e., the region of the imperial capital Chang'an), then an archiver at the imperial archives (著作郎, Zhuzuo Lang).
 Early in Emperor Zhaozong's Qianning era (894-898), the deputy secretary of commerce Li Yuanshi (李元實) made a proposal to deduct two months of pay from each imperial official to pay for military campaigns; Zhu submitted a petition against it, and Li Yuanshi's proposal was not accepted by Emperor Zhaozong.